 • Demonstrated capacity for innovative and strategic thinking and ability to provide leadership in dealing with complex issues.

-• Exposure to and knowledge of major wetland conservation issues, both policy and field related.
+• Exposure to and knowledge of major wetland conservation issues, both policy-related and field-related.

 • Familiarity with the work of the main regional and global institutions, including NGOs, dealing with environment and development issues.

-• Well-developed computer skills and ability and willingness to perform the duties of the position in a fairly independent manner, with limited assistance from support staff.
+• Well-developed computer skills and ability and willingness to perform the duties of the position with limited assistance from support staff.

-• Strong inter-personal skills, with demonstrated ability to understand and operate within multicultural environments, and with the range of cultures within the region.
+• Strong interpersonal skills, with a demonstrated ability to understand and operate within multicultural environments.

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.